eliasmbauer/GameSense-Integration-Mod-For-Rain-World/README.md

 **A BepInEx mod that integrates Rain World with the SteelSeries GameSense API, providing live in-game stats on your SteelSeries keyboard.**

 ## Compatible Keyboards
 Any steelseries keyboard with per-key RGB lighting is compatible.
-This includes all Apex 5, Apex 7, Apex 9, Apex Pro lineups for full sized, tkl, and 60% keyboards.
+This includes all Apex 5, Apex 7, Apex 9, and Apex Pro lineups for full sized, tkl, and 60% keyboards.

 ## An Example Of The Keyboard In Game
 ![Saint Keyboard Example](examples/Keyboard-Example-Survivor.png)